appvision-gmbh/json2typescript/README.md

 ## Requirements

-We developed **json2typescript** for Angular2.
+We developed **json2typescript** for Angular 2+.
 In this document, we only cover this use case.
 However, you may use our package for pure TypeScript or even JavaScript applications.

 ## Setup a Test Application